-To view your Pell Lifetime Eligibility Used (LEU) percentage, log in to National Student Loan Data System (NSLDS).
+*To view your Pell Lifetime Eligibility Used (LEU) percentage, log in to National Student Loan Data System (NSLDS).
 Your Pell LEU will be found on the Financial Aid Review page.

-Students may experience mitigating circumstances that are not reflective on their application materials.
-Students have the ability to review our special circumstance policy and submit an appeal for consideration.
-NEOMED special circumstance policy and appeal form is located on our resource library.
+Students experiencing mitigating circumstances have the ability to review our special circumstance policy and to submit an appeal for consideration.
+Special circumstance policy and appeal forms can be found in our resource library.